These Numbers Show Favorable Signs for The Williams Companies Inc. (WMB)

 The Williams Companies Inc. (WMB) Insider Activity

-A total of 4 insider transactions have happened at The Williams Companies Inc. (WMB) in the last six months, with sales accounting for 1 and purchases happening 3 times.
-The most recent transaction is an insider purchase by Wilson Terrance Lane, the company’s SVP & General Counsel.
-SEC filings show that Wilson Terrance Lane bought 1,100 shares of the company’s common stock on Mar 12 at a price of $13.95 per share for a total of $15345.0.
-Following the purchase, the insider now owns 80140.0 shares.
+A total of 38 insider transactions have happened at The Williams Companies Inc. (WMB) in the last six months, with sales accounting for 20 and purchases happening 18 times.
+The most recent transaction is an insider sale by Bennett Walter J, the company’s SVP Gathering & Processing.
+SEC filings show that Bennett Walter J sold 15,000 shares of the company’s common stock on Feb 23 at a price of $23.01 per share for a total of $0.35 million.
+Following the sale, the insider now owns 0.17 million shares.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.